Colonel-Meowzer/NodeJS-Microservice/README.md

 5. Clone Repository to local folder with Git
 6. Install Node packages
 	* `cd <cloned-repo> && npm install`
-7. Obtain a copy of the database configuration file (Work in progress)
+7. Decrypt database config file*
 8. Run Server
 	* `npm start`
 9. Check the [site](http://localhost:3000) to see if its running

+* must have the appropriate access to decrypt file